NicolaiRidani/django-cms/docs/index.rst

 from a CMS, but can also be easily customised and extended by developers to create a site that is tailored to their precise needs.

 .. rst-class:: clearfix row

 .. rst-class:: column column2

-:ref:`tutorials` - start here
+:ref:`gettingstarted`
 =============================

-For the new django CMS developer, from installation to creating your own addon applications.
+Here you can find installation instructions

 .. rst-class:: column column2

-:ref:`how-to`
+:ref:`introduction`
 =============

-Practical step-by-step guides for the more experienced developer, covering several important topics.
+Topics about basics of CMS

 .. rst-class:: column column2

-:ref:`key-topics`
+:ref:`advanced`
 =================

-Explanation and analysis of some key concepts in django CMS.
+Practical step-by-step guides for the more experienced developer, covering several important topics.

 .. rst-class:: column column2